Concept of

 In Ancient Greece, Plato claimed that there were six possible forms of government and that among all of them, some of them extremely corrupt such as oligarchy, was timocracy (a concept that he devised) and that it referred to a type of transitional government that It was between traditional forms of government and ideal ones.

 For Aristotle, the aspects that needed to be analyzed to understand whether a government was advisable or not were whether the fundamental objective of the government lay in seeking the common interest or its own.
-He proposed the monarchy as an ideal government because although it was a "well-off" government, its primary goal was to achieve stability and social harmony.
+He proposed the monarchy as an ideal government because although it was a "well-off" government, its primary purpose was to achieve stability and social harmony.

 The vision of Machiavelli and Saint Thomas